drewemartin/Team_Adventures_Crowdfunder/README.md

 * Single user model for both funding and project creaction

-* Clearly defined authorization regimes (powered by cancancan)

-* Users can search for projects by name and category (powered by jquery)
+* Users can search for projects by name and category (powered by ajax)

 ###Specs